Get all the latest data for Glasgow?

 What renovations get the best ROI for rentals in Glasgow?

-The top five renovations that get the best ROI for Glasgow rental properties are damp proofing and ventilation upgrades, kitchen refreshes, bathroom modernization, boiler replacement, and improved insulation.
+The five renovations that usually get the best ROI in Glasgow rentals are repainting, flooring, bathroom refreshes, kitchen refreshes, and insulation or ventilation upgrades.

 Make a profitable investment in Glasgow